ansys/pyansys/README.rst

 Shared Components
 -----------------
 The PyAnsys project publishes and consumes shared software components.
-These enable interoperability between PyAnsys packages and minimizes maintenance burden.
+These enable interoperability between PyAnsys packages and minimize maintenance burden.

 For more details and a list of the available shared components see the `Shared Components Documentation <https://shared.docs.pyansys.com>`_.